pierky/ripe-atlas-monitor/docs/COMMANDS.rst

     $ ripe-atlas-monitor analyze --measurement-id 1234567890

+    $ ripe-atlas-monitor analyze -m MonitorName

 The ``--key`` argument can be used to provide a RIPE Atlas key to fetch the results.
-Other arguments may be used to display statistics about probes distribution and to show sub-results grouped by country or by source AS: the ``--help`` will show all of them.
+Other arguments may be used to display statistics about probes distribution and to show sub-results, grouping them by country or by source AS: the ``--help`` will show all of these options.

 Execution modes
 ---------------